ITRS-Group/cordial/tools/geneos/cmd/tlscmd/_docs/create.md

 You can set the destination directory using the `--dest` option.

+To create a certificate bundle (sometimes referred to as a `fullchain.pem` file) use the `--bundle`/`-b` flag.
+This created a single `.pem` file using the same options as above unless the `--dest` directory is given as a dash (`-`) in which case the PEM formatted bundle is output to the console.

 You can set you own Common Name using the `--cname`/`-c` option.
 If you want to include spaces please remember to quote the name.
 The resulting files have spaces in the Common Name replaced with dashes.

 The default expiry period is 365 days from one minute in the past - this is to allow some overlap with system clock issues - unless you use the `--days`/`-D` option.